The Creation Museum is excited to present the “Scope It Out!” series on the function and use of microscopes.

-Tickets are $15.95 per participant for one class and just $25.95 for two classes in the same day.
+Tickets are $15.95 per participant for one class and just $25.95 for two classes in the same day or on consecutive days.
 This class is designed for ages 14 and up.
 (Ticket prices include tax.)
 One free observer’s ticket is available per participant.
 Observers will sit in the back of the classroom (not adjacent to the microscopes).

 To register or check availability, please call Reservations at 888-582-4253 ext 355.
 Please note that tickets are nonrefundable on the day of the event.